siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 - directed_by
 - acted_by

-Accordingly, for the vertex types will be:
+Accordingly, the vertex types will be:

 - user(user_id)
 - movie(name)